Director & Mindfulness Trainer

 Carmen Teo spent the first 15 years of her career in the corporate world in marketing, consulting, revenue management, analytics and strategic planning.
 She has worked in MNCs, startup and consulted for some of the largest F&B and Hospitality firms in the world.
 She is also an Advisory Board Member for a NGO in Cambodia that provides hospitality education for underprivileged young adults.

-The Mindfulness Exchange (TME), a spin-off from Oxford Mindfulness Center (OMC) to deliver workplace-based training.
+Trained trainer with The Mindfulness Exchange (TME), a spin-off from Oxford Mindfulness Center (OMC) to deliver workplace-based training.

 However, she does not see paper qualifications as important as compared to the impact we make in other peoples’ lives, as she counts Mother Teresa and Nelson Mandela amongst the many people who inspire her in her life.
 True education should be education of both the brain and the heart; it is a lifelong journey beyond the confines of a classroom.